Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems: Introduction

-In this paper, we study the acceleration issue of the optimal $k$-thresholding algorithms by incorporating the HB acceleration technique.
-Merging the optimal $k$-thresholding and heavy-ball techniques, we propose the following novel algorithms for the linear inverse problems reformulated as (\ref{model}): \begin{itemize} \item Heavy-ball-based optimal $k$-thresholding (HBOT), \item Heavy-ball-based optimal $k$-thresholding pursuit (HBOTP), \item Heavy-ball-based relaxed optimal $k$-thresholding ($\textrm{HBROT}\omega$), \item Heavy-ball-based relaxed optimal $k$-thresholding pursuit ($\textrm{HBROTP}\omega$), \end{itemize} where the integer parameter $\omega$ denotes the number of times for solving \eqref{ROT-model} at every iteration.
+In this paper, we merge the optimal $k$-thresholding and HB acceleration technique to form the following algorithms for the SLI problem formulated as (\ref{model}): \begin{itemize} \item Heavy-ball-based optimal $k$-thresholding (HBOT), \item Heavy-ball-based optimal $k$-thresholding pursuit (HBOTP), \item Heavy-ball-based relaxed optimal $k$-thresholding ($\textrm{HBROT}\omega$), \item Heavy-ball-based relaxed optimal $k$-thresholding pursuit ($\textrm{HBROTP}\omega$), \end{itemize} where the integer parameter $\omega$ denotes the number of times for solving \eqref{ROT-model} at every iteration.
 The global convergence of these algorithms is established in this paper under the restricted isometry property (RIP) introduced by Cand\`{e}s and Tao \cite{CT05}, and the main results are summarized in Theorems \ref{theorem-OTP} and \ref{theorem-main}.
-The performance of HBROTP (i.e., $\textrm{HBROTP}\omega$ with $\omega=1$) and several existing algorithms such as ROTP2 \cite{Z20}, PGROTP \cite{MZKS22}, $\ell_1$-minimization \cite{CDS98} and OMP \cite{E10} are compared through numerical experiments.
-The phase transition with Gaussian random data is adopted to illustrate the performance of the proposed algorithms for solving sparse signal reconstruction problems.
-Also, a few real images are used to demonstrate the reconstruction performance of the algorithms in noiseless situations.
+The performances of HBROTP (i.e., $\textrm{HBROTP}\omega$ with $\omega=1$) and several existing algorithms such as ROTP2 \cite{Z20}, partial gradient ROTP (PGROTP) \cite{MZKS22}, $\ell_1$-minimization \cite{CDS98}, orthogonal matching pursuit (OMP) \cite{E10,TG07} and projected linearized Bregman method (PLB) \cite{BPR21} are compared through numerical experiments.
+The phase transition with Gaussian random data is adopted to demonstrate the performances of the proposed algorithms for SLI problems.